 Try to sort things as they come in.
 You can scan receipts and save them on your computer if they’re not already digital.
 Put everything which still needs to be treated in one place e. g. bills that need to be paid.
 All the papers I need for ongoing projects I have separated by each project in different colored folders.

 Planners, calendars, lists

 Do your planners, calendars, and lists actually help you to stay organized or are they more a form of procrastination?
 Often we use them as an excuse for not doing the work because we think we need to do more preparation.
 Listing all the tasks then listing the project goals and listing the tools we need.
 Preparation is important but when it starts to take more time than the actual process you should ask yourself if you’re doing it just for the sake of planning rather than for making the process easier.
 You don’t need multiple planners and project management systems and you don’t need a whole stack of lists.
-Try finding a simple system which helps you to get your work done without losing all your time just to maintain it.
+Try finding a simple system that helps you to get your work done without losing all your time just to maintain it.

 Reduce your lists.
 If you have multiple lists for daily to-dos, urgent and not so urgent tasks, things you should be doing and things you might do one day, get rid of them.
 All you need are two lists.
 One on which you can dump everything regardless of category and importance.
 One for your daily 3 tasks.
 Ever since I switched to this system I feel less overwhelmed and stressed out and even get more done than before.

 Related post: How to finish your to-do list every day